sean-adams/dataslayer/README.md

 ![](http://i.imgur.com/2H2t85K.png)

-If requests are made to Google Analytics, Floodlight, or SiteCatalyst tag, they will appear on the right side of the page group, with dataLayer information on the left side.
+If Google Analytics, Floodlight, or SiteCatalyst tags are fired, they will appear on the right side of the page group, with dataLayer information on the left side.
 Note that vertical alignment does not necessarily indicate a tie between dataLayer items and tags fired.
 Click the + next to each tag to see all parameters in the request, in case the parameter you're looking for is not pulled out.

 All items are in reverse chronological order (newest on top).